History of De La Salle University: Early history

-On February 12, 1912, the college was incorporated under the sole ownership of the college director, who was then Br.
-Eilenbecker.
+On February 12, 1912, the college was incorporated under the sole ownership of the college director (now called president), who was still the Frenchman Br.
+Blimond Pierre.
 In March 1912, four more Brothers arrived to answer Br.
-Eilenbecker's request for more teachers.
-They were Brothers Wilfrid, Basilian Coin, Dorotheus Joseph and Egbert Xavier Kelly.
+Blimond Pierre's request for more teachers.
+They were Brothers Wilfrid, Basilian Coin, Dorotheus Joseph, and future president Egbert Xavier Kelly, all from Ireland.
 During the early years, the Brothers were allowed to offer the full primary and intermediate programs and a three-year commercial secondary school program.
 The Commercial High School Diploma was first conferred in 1915 to three graduates.
 In November 1917, the school was allowed to confer an Associate in Arts degree.
-Brothers Donatian Felix, V. Andrew, Albinus Peter, Flavius Leo, Alphonsus Henry, Felix and David King were sent to the school to teach various subjects from 1917 to 1929.
+Brothers Donatian Felix, V. Andrew, Albinus Peter, Flavius Leo, Alphonsus Henry, Felix, and David King were sent to the school to teach various subjects from 1917 to 1929.

-In 1921, due to the lack of space on the original Nozaleda Campus in Paco, the Brothers made a decision to move in 2401 Taft Avenue in Malate, its present location.
+In 1921, due to the lack of space on the original Nozaleda Campus in Paco, the Brothers made a decision to move into 2401 Taft Avenue in Malate, which is its present location.
 Brother Acisclus Michael, FSC was able to secure a 30300 sqm lot at the southernmost boundary of Manila.
-The Paco property was then sold on March 19, 1920, to Don Vicente Madrigal, a wealthy shipping magnate.
+The Paco property was then sold on March 19, 1920, to Don Vicente Madrigal, who was a wealthy shipping magnate.
 A groundbreaking ceremony was held on March 3, 1920, on a purchased lot along Taft Avenue.
 More than a year later on September 24, 1921, the teachers together with 425 students trooped on foot from Paco to a half-finished school designed by architect Tomás Mapúa.
-Classes on the new Taft campus formally started on October 3, 1921, while the building was completed on December 15, 1924.
+Classes on the new Taft campus formally started on October 3, 1921, and the building was completed on December 15, 1924.

-In 1924, only 13 years after the Christian Brothers opened the doors of its new school to young boys, De La Salle College was already recognized as the best private school in the country by the Board of Educational Survey created by the Philippine Legislature then to make a study of education and all the educational institutions, facilities and agencies in the country.
-In 1920, the school opened a two-year commercial course.
-The school's catalog for 1925 listed courses for an Associate in Arts, a two-year Commerce curriculum, and a Bachelor of Arts and a Master of Arts although these last two degrees were never conferred before World War II.
+In 1924, only 13 years after the Christian Brothers opened the doors of its new school to young boys, De La Salle College was already recognized as the best private school in the country by the Board of Educational Survey created by the Philippine Legislature, which was tasked to conduct a study of the quality of education and all the educational institutions, facilities, and agencies in the country.
+In 1920, the school officially launched its two-year Associate in Arts commercial course, which was its first tertiary-level course.
+The school's catalog for 1925 listed courses for an Associate in Arts, a two-year Commerce curriculum, and a Bachelor of Arts and a Master of Arts, although the last degree was never conferred before World War II.
 In 1930, the college was authorized to confer the degrees of Bachelor of Science in Education and Master of Science of Education.
 The last pre-war arts degree holders graduated in 1931.
 The Associate in Arts program was then discontinued because of the department's lack of staff.
-The Bachelor of Science in Commerce degree was first conferred in 1931 after a third year had been added to the initial two-year program.
+The Bachelor of Science in Commerce degree was then conferred in its place in 1931, after a third year had been added to the initial two-year program.